hygrosth/ontocast/docs/user_guide/simple_example.md

 # Simple Example: From Text to Triples

 This tutorial will guide you through a simple example of using OntoCast to extract semantic triples from a short piece of text.
-We will use the `/process` endpoint of the running OntoCast server.

 ## Step 1, Alternative A: Server